-- Select individuals for Board membership and evaluate the performance of the Board, Board committees and individual directors. - Select, monitor, evaluate and compensate senior management. - Select the CEO and assure that management succession planning is adequate. - Review and approve significant corporate actions. - Review and monitor implementation of management's strategic plans and capital allocation strategy. - Review and approve the Company's annual operating plans and budgets. - Monitor corporate performance and evaluate results compared to relevant peers and the strategic plans and other long-range goals. - Review the Company's financial controls and reporting systems. - Review and approve the Company's financial statements and financial reporting. - Review the Company's ethical standards and legal compliance programs and procedures. - Oversee the Company's management of enterprise risk including cybersecurity. - Monitor relations with shareholders, employees, and the communities in which the Company operates.
+- Select individuals for Board membership and evaluate the performance of the Board, Board committees and individual directors. - Select, monitor, evaluate and compensate senior management. - Select the CEO and assure that management succession planning is adequate. - Review and approve significant corporate actions. - Review and monitor implementation of management's strategic plans and capital allocation strategy. - Review and approve the Company's annual operating plans and budgets. - Monitor corporate performance and evaluate results compared to relevant peers, the Company's strategic plans and other long-range goals. - Review the Company's financial controls and reporting systems. - Review and approve the Company's financial statements and financial reporting. - Oversee the Company's environmental, social and governance ("ESG") initiatives, strategies, goals and performance. - Oversee the Company's key programs, policies and strategies related to its management of human capital resources, including recruitment, development and retention of personnel, talent management, and diversity, equity and inclusion. - Review the Company's ethical standards and legal compliance programs and procedures. - Oversee the Company's management of enterprise risk, including information technology, cybersecurity, privacy and disruptive technology. - Monitor relations with shareholders, customers, suppliers, employees, the communities in which the Company operates and other stakeholders.